San Benito FC

-Petén FC, is a Guatemalan football club based in San Benito, Petén Department.
+San Benito Fútbol Club, is a Guatemalan professional football club based in San Benito, Petén Department.

 They play their home games in the Estadio Alejandro Ochaeta Requena.

 History

 Founded only in 1993 as Deportivo San Benito, they have been playing in the second tier of Guatemalan football since they clinched promotion from the third tier after the 1998/1999 season.
 They were renamed Petén FC in summer 2010.